TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/Container.rst

     Array

 :aspect:`Description`
     Using addJsFile will only allow you to bind in a single JavaScript asset file.
-Using includeCssFiles allows you to bind multiple files.
+Using includeJsFiles allows you to bind multiple files.

 :aspect:`Default value`